hypermonkey/KSPRemoteLaunch/README.md

 KSPRemoteLaunch
 ===============

-KSP Addon - Allows you to pick launch site
+KSP Addon - Allows you to create and launch from custom launch sites

+Custom Launch Site editor available in either VAB and SPH

+Launch Sites are currently restricted to Kerbin